matt-fonto/concepts/technical_interview/data_structures.md

 # Data Structures

 - A way to organize and store data in a computer's memory
+- Provides operations for `___` data

+  - accessing (GET)
+  - inserting (CREATE)
+  - modifying (UPDATE)
+  - deleting (DELETE)

 - It defines how data is arranged

+  - There are two main types:

+    - Primitive: boolean, int, etc.
+    - Non-primitive: more complex data structures (arrays, objects, linked lists, etc)

+### Non Primitive Data Structures

 - Linear: elements in sequence (one after another)

   - Array
   - Stack
   - Queue
   - Linked lists

 - Hierarchical: elements in a tree, with one root and branching children

   - Binary tree: each node has <= 2 children
   - Binary Search Tree (BST): orderer tree for searching
   - Heaps: min/max priority tree
   - Tries: string/prefix tree

 - Graph: data as nodes (vertices) + edges (connections)

   - Can be: directed/undirected, weighted/unweighted

 - Hash-based: stored in a way that allows constant-time lookup using hash functions

   - Hash map / Object / Dictionary
   - Hash set

-- Provides operations for `___` data
-  - accessing (GET)
-  - inserting (CREATE)
-  - modifying (UPDATE)
-  - deleting (DELETE)

-###

-### Core Data Structures
+## Core Data Structures

-1. Array
+### 1. Array

 - Ordered list, indexed by number -> `arr[4]`
 - Good for: